alejoriosm04/linked-list-script/README.md

 ```
 </p>
 <p>
     3. In the main function, create the tests that you need to check.
 With the function <code>insertAtEnd(head, val)</code> you will be able to create the Nodes of your original linkedList.
 Remember to assign the values to the head of the Linked List.
 The linked list should start with <code>None</code>.
+This function is from <code>linkedLists.py</code> file, and as it is name says, is for create Nodes at the end of the Linked List.

 ```python
 from linkedLists import *